phpearth/docs/_install/windows/xampp.md

 This is actually not recommended for security purposes, however in some cases, you will want to disable the UAC.

-* First thing you need to do, is to check if the current user has administrator priviledges.
+* First thing you need to do, is to check, if the current user has administrator priviledges.
 Start command line prompt: `win-key + R` and type `cmd`:

   ![XAMPP run cmd](https://raw.githubusercontent.com/php-earth/assets/master/images/docs/install/win/xampp/run-cmd.png "XAMPP run cmd")